Valerionn/fh-campus02-swe-2022/README.md

 # calculator example

- - includes an action to run tests
+ - includes an action to run tests.